TomPGParker/bsky-comments/README.md

 If you wanna see how things look, and what works, the example thread is filled with different types of embedded content, some of which is or isn't supported.
 The **index.html** file will work without a live server, just open it up and poke around.

+You can also see an example [over on my blog](https://kayin.moe/why-play-a-remake)

 ### What works

 - The basic stuff works!